 We believe MBA graduates will add significant value to any company if they apply their learnings from the MBA program to an industry for which they have passion.
 Such passion complements their IQ with EQ and makes them relate to the mission of the organization readily and easily.
 While all MBA programs teach analytical and problem-solving skills, those skills have to be applied in a certain context; having prior exposure and preference for the context enhances the quality of decision making.

-The UC Davis approach to teaching emphasizes the art of putting management theory into practice—turning ideas into action—within an interactive learning environment.
+The UC Davis approach to teaching prepares students to be collaborative leaders and make a positive difference in the world.
 The school’s general management education aims to provide a strong foundation, perspective, and balance to be an effective manager.

-Students spend the first phase of the program building a foundation.
-The required core curriculum is designed to provide a foundation in the functional areas of business—accounting, economics, finance, marketing, organizational behavior, and statistics.
-These management disciplines are examined through the use of case studies, lectures and the analysis of a few select companies.
-Elective courses at the Graduate School of Management place an emphasis on real-world application of management principles through the use of executive guest speakers who present “live” case study analyses and actual “client” businesses for student projects.
+Students spend the first phase of the program building a foundation, anchored by the IMPACT experience.
+The required core curriculum is designed to provide a foundation in the functional areas of business—accounting, economics, finance, marketing, organizational behavior and statistics.
+These management disciplines are examined through the use of case studies, lectures and the analysis of select companies.
+In the capstone course sequence, Integrated Management Project and Articulation and Critical Thinking (IMPACT), students team up on a quarter-long strategic consulting project for a client company and present their solution to top executives.
+Elective courses at the Graduate School of Management place an emphasis on real-world application of management principles through executive guest speakers who present “live” case study analyses, such as the Industry Immersions, and other hands-on, experiential activities.

 To earn the MBA, students must successfully complete 72 hours of credit with a cumulative grade point average of 3.0 or better.